prajaysingh/EKS-projects/aws-ebs provisioner/README.md

 --> exit

-Now delte the pod and recreate it again.
+Now delete the pod and recreate it again.
 We would run the following commands to verify the field pj still exists even after deleting the pod

 --> kubectl exec -it mongodb mongo